 Bug numbers depend on water levels and humidity.
-Here's a little background on the bugs of Scott:

 Black flies and mosquitoes have been called the guardians of the north: they do keep some people in the south.
-Scott Lake guests are fortunate.
-We are between two "they-will-drive-you-nuts" concentrations.
-To the north the landscape is built on the permafrost where water has nowhere to drain - everywhere and anywhere is a bug factory.
-To the south the country is heavily forested with thick brush and heavy, non-draining soils - perfect habitat for black flies and mosquitoes.
+Scott Lake guests are relatively fortunate.
+We are between two "they-willdrive-you-nuts" concentrations.
+To the north, the landscape sits on permafrost where water has nowhere to drain - everywhere and anywhere is a bug factory.
+To the south, the country is heavily forested with thick brush and heavy, non-draining soils - perfect habitat for black flies and mosquitoes.

 By contrast, Scott Lake Lodge is located in an area of very sandy, well-drained soils.
-Less shallow standing water simply means fewer bugs.
-For the north, Scott is blessed in this regard.
+Scott is blessed in this regard.
 There are bugs, both black flies and mosquitoes, but they are rarely heavy in numbers.
-They will never be a problem in the boat but on quiet, muggy days (all bugs love high humidity) the shore lunch sites could have bad bugs.
-Some flyouts north of the Lodge can also be buggy, especially in late June and early July.
-Evenings in June or July can bring out the mosquitoes around the Lodge.
+They will never be a problem in the boat but on quiet, muggy days (all bugs love high humidity) the shore lunch sites and areas on our island could have bad bugs.
 We have a broad range of bug "defenses".
-The good news: you do not need head nets or the full "bug jackets" required for many other northern fishing expeditions.
+The good news: you will rarely, if ever, need head nets or the full "bug jackets" required for many other northern fishing expeditions.
 Commercial insect repellant usually does the trick.
 We stock repellents in the store.